ukaea/UDA/docs/development.md

 cmake --build build  --config Debug --target intall
 ```

+### Run the development server
+There is a simple way to temporarily run the uda super-server daemon under xinted for testing or development only that doesn't require the same elevated privileges as the system-level install described in the [server installation](/UDA/server_installation) section; this method is currently only available for xinetd and is described in the next section.

+Note that if you need to run your server under `launchd` (for MacOS) or `systemd`, you will need to follow the instructions on the [server installation](/UDA/server_installation) page to run your development server.

 ### Running a development server under xinetd
 Once uda has been built there will be a script called `rc.uda` in the `etc` subdirectory of your uda install which can be used as shown below to start a xinetd process listening on the port specified in `etc/xinetd.conf`.
 Xinetd here is used as a super-server daemon which will launch new uda server processes for each new incoming client connection.